 If I zoom out this pattern is easier to see, you can see that this pattern here is a little bit of a bowl shape pattern right there.
 This pattern, the average of that is more like a flat pattern.

-As we get into this level and we look back at this range of these highs, the volume that we had that tried to take it out was when we look at these high some of these were 343 million and some of these were 500 million.
+As we get into this level and we look back at this range of these highs, the volume that we had that tried to take it out was when we look at these high some of these were 343 million, and some of these were 500 million.

-Now here this bounce right here when you look at this bounce you can see that right here we tried to take out those lows previously, 506 million shares with a volume but we didn't do it.
+When you look at this bounce you can see that right here we tried to take out those lows previously, 506 million shares with a volume but we didn't do it.

 Now does that mean we can't hang out here for a couple more days?
 We could hang out here just like over here back here for a week or month.
 We could hang out there and then roll back over.

 Then as you watch this volume will start picking in, it slowly starts to create a snowball effect.
-So what is it that really happens?
+So what is it that happens?

 Day traders will start to short it then as those day traders start to short it, these stocks start to head lower.